 Where does the Assessor get Renton wrong?

-The first is SeaTac noise contour drag.
-Peer-reviewed studies of major U.S. airports consistently find a measurable discount on home values inside the Sea-Tac's official loud-noise zone.
-For Renton homes squarely in the contour, that discount can compound to 5 to 10 percent of market value, which the King County model does not always capture.
-The Port of Seattle publishes the contour annually, and the overlay against your parcel is usually clear-cut.
+Peer-reviewed studies of major U.S. airports find a measurable discount on home values inside an official loud-noise zone.
+For Renton homes squarely in the contour, that discount can run 5 to 10 percent of market value, which the King County model does not always capture.

-The second is Renton Municipal Airport approach drag.
-Homes in Kennydale, North Renton, and parts of the Highlands sit under the small-plane flight paths.
-This is a different signature than the SeaTac jet noise: lower altitude, more frequent operations, and not always reflected in regional noise maps.
-Buyers in those neighborhoods price it; the model often does not.
+Homes in Kennydale, North Renton, and parts of the Highlands sit under small-plane flight paths: lower altitude, more frequent operations than SeaTac jet noise.
+Buyers price it; the model often does not.

-The third is submarket variance.
-Renton has wide block-to-block differences in age, condition, and view.
-The Highlands, Kennydale, Talbot Hill, and Renton Hill all carry different price signatures the Assessor's model can blur.
-If your home is in a slower submarket but assessed against comps from a hotter one nearby, that gap shows up.
+The Highlands, Kennydale, Talbot Hill, and Renton Hill all carry different price signatures the model can blur.
+If you are in a slower submarket but assessed against hotter-submarket comps, that gap shows up.

 What does a Renton appeal actually look like?